How To Choose Bolts

 Bolt Choice Wrap Up

 As simple as bolts seem, there is actually a lot to know about them.
 This is a fairly simple overview as a Bolts 101 kind of DIY introduction.
 Yet, there is so much more to know.
 Fortunately, this is also a subject with a lot of great information on the web.
 Just search on the topics that you need to know.
 Things like “Bolt Thread Pitch” or “Bolt Shear Strength”.
-You’ll find a ton of great stuff in deeper detail.
+You will find a ton of great stuff in deeper detail.

 Here is some related reading.
 Nuts and Bolts 101 is a great overview of all sorts of bolting information.
 Then, when you need fasteners, see how to save money on bolts and where to shop.
 Good luck with your projects.